 NeURO fellows will:

-- Participate in a one-unit spring quarter research immersion course to practice basic lab techniques, read scientific articles and give presentations
+- Participate in a one-unit winter quarter research immersion course to learn research fundamentals, read scientific articles and practice science communication

-- Participate in a summer neuroscience and neuroanatomy course
+- Participate in a one-unit spring neuroscience foundations and journal club course

 Undergraduate research opportunities